Trip Facts

 Meals: Breakfast, Lunch, and Dinner

 After a hearty breakfast, begin your trek into Upper Mustang.
-The trail follows the Kali Gandaki River, where strong winds whistle through the dramatic valley gorge.
-You’ll hike up the ridge from Kagbeni, offering breathtaking mountain and landscape views.
+Follow the Kali Gandaki River as strong winds sweep through the dramatic valley gorge.
+The trail climbs gradually from Kagbeni along a scenic ridge, rewarding you with breathtaking mountain and landscape views.

-Next, ascend steeply before easing into a gentle climb to reach Tangbe village.
-It is a charming maze of narrow cobbled lanes, whitewashed houses, buckwheat fields, and apple orchards.
-From Tangbe, continue to Chhusang village, perched dramatically on a cliff jutting into the Kali Gandaki Gorge and surrounded by striking rock formations.
+Continue with a steep ascent before the trail levels into a gentler climb toward Tangbe village.
+This charming settlement features narrow cobbled lanes, whitewashed houses, buckwheat fields, and flourishing apple orchards.
+From Tangbe, trek onward to Chhusang village, dramatically perched on a cliff above the Kali Gandaki Gorge and surrounded by striking rock formations.

-The trail then follows the river, crossing a steel bridge beneath ancient cave dwellings carved into the cliffs, with their “windows” visible high above.
-Finally, a short but steep hike leads to Chele village, where you’ll enjoy sweeping panoramic views over the valley below.
+The trail then follows the river, crossing a steel bridge beneath ancient cave dwellings carved into the cliffs, their window-like openings visible high above.
+Finally, tackle a short but steep ascent to Chele village, where sweeping panoramic views of the valley await.

 Day 06: Trek to Syanbochen